nickpeterson-ai/MetaPaC/README.md

 ## Bug Report

-If you find any bugs or problems, or you have any comments on MetaPaCS, please don't hesitate to contact via email nickpeterson@unmc.edu or [Issues](https://github.com/wan-mlab/MetaPaC/issues).
+If you find any bugs or problems, or you have any comments on S, please don't hesitate to contact via email nickpeterson@unmc.edu or [Issues](https://github.com/wan-mlab/MetaPaCS/issues).

 ## Authors
 Mengtao Sun, Nick Peterson, Shibiao Wan, Xinchao Wu